Last updated September 23, 2025

 Because C. difficile can form into protective spores, it can live in its dormant (inactive) state for years on various surfaces, in the soil and inside your intestines.
 C. Diff. has to get off the surface and into your body, which happens commonly because of poor personal hygiene.
 Oral-fecal contamination is a common route of infection if you don’t wash your hands well after visiting the bathroom.

-Be aware that alcohol-based cleansers commonly used for hygiene do not kill the spores of C. diff.
+Be aware that alcohol-based cleansers commonly used for hygiene do not kill C. difficile spores.
 It’s best to wash your hands with soap and water.
 Regular cleaning of surfaces using a non-alcohol disinfectant is also important.
 You can find out more here on C diff. infection control practices.

 Find out more about C. Diff